indrekots/indrekots.github.io/_posts/articles/2020-03-31-3-ways-of-devops.md

 ## 1. Principles of Flow

-// define value stream
+*The First Way* is about creating a smooth flow of work through the different functional areas in an organization; from requirements gathering to operating software in production.

-The first principle is about creating a smooth flow of work through the different functional areas in an organization.
+Emphasis is put on the global goals of the entire system, not on the local goals of individual departments.
-Emphasis should be put on the global goals of the entire system, not on the local goals of individual departments.
+To make the concept more clear, let's have a look at a couple of key takeaways.

 ### 1.1 Reduce Batch Size